 The City of Bozeman is served by the Bozeman Fire Department which is a full-time career fire department founded in 1884.
-There are currently 46 uniformed firefighters, fully staffing 3 fire stations, which house 3 engines (1 reserve), 1 ladder truck, 2 brush trucks, 1 HazMat unit, and 2 Medic Units.
-The Bozeman Fire Department responded to 4,316 emergency calls in 2016, up from 3919 in 2015 and are on target to break 5,000 in 2017
+There are currently 49 uniformed firefighters, fully staffing 3 fire stations, which house 3 engines (1 reserve), 1 ladder truck, 2 brush trucks, 1 HazMat unit, and 2 Medic Units.
+The Bozeman Fire Department responded to 4,600 emergency calls in 2018 and as of June 20, 2019 have responded on over 2,225 calls

 With approximately 8 miles of interstate I-90 passing through our community we're a gateway to Yellowstone National Park, Yellowstone Club, Bridger Bowl, and Big Sky Ski Resorts and often see an influx measuring in the thousands with daily tourists and vacationers traveling by both car and air.

 Our valley is also the home to Montana's busiest airport; Bozeman/Yellowstone International with the most in bound flights of both commercial and private jets in the state.

 Located close to Yellowstone National Park and its many natural attractions we are also placed in a high fault zone for earth quakes and their subsequent possibly tragic aftermath with structural collapse and entrapment.